carlo98/tello-ai-features/README.md

 Once the NN has been trained and saved in folder 'saved_models' as best_model.pth, one can activate the collision avoidance feature by pressing 'q' while in telloCV.py.

+IMPORTANT: At the moment only one between face recognition and collision avoidance can be active.

 ### Face recognition
 The binarized svm in the repo, "svm_fam.bin", should be replaced with an svm fitted with your images, using the script "svm.py".

 Instrunctions on how to organize the images are available in the script.

+IMPORTANT: At the moment only one between face recognition and collision avoidance can be active.